wmde/Diff/README.md

 Load all dependencies and the load the Diff library by including its entry point:
 Diff.php.

-## Usage
+## High level structure

-The Diff library can be subdivided into several packages.
+The Diff library can be subdivided into several components.
+The main components are:

 * **DiffOp** Value objects that represent add, change, remove and composite operations.
 * **Differ** Service objects to create a diff between two sets of data.
 * **Patcher** Service objects toa apply a diff as patch to a set of data.

+There are two support components, which are nevertheless package public:

-* **Comparer** Support service objects for determining if two values are equal.
+* **Comparer** Service objects for determining if two values are equal.
-* **ArrayComparer** Support service objects for computing the difference between to arrays.
+* **ArrayComparer** Service objects for computing the difference between to arrays.

+## Usage

 ### DiffOp